How to Fire Someone Gracefully: Best Tips and Strategies

 How to Fire Someone: Conclusion

-That said, the most important thing to do as a manager that plans on firing someone is to prepare accordingly.
+That said, the most important thing to do as a manager who plans on firing someone is to prepare accordingly.
 So, before calling for that meeting, take the time and effort required to prepare for it so that everything goes as smoothly as possible.